1969 Copa Argentina final

-The 1969 Copa Argentina Finals were the final series that decided the champion of the 1969 Copa Argentina.
-The finals were contested in two-legged format between Boca Juniors and Atlanta.
+The 1969 Copa Argentina final was the final tournament of the 1969 Copa Argentina.
+The final was contested in two-legged format between Boca Juniors and Atlanta.
 Both matches were played at San Lorenzo de Almagro's venue, Estadio Gasómetro, located in Buenos Aires.

 Boca Juniors won the first match 3–1, and Atlanta won the second match 1–0, but in the aggregate Boca Juniors won 32 to claim their first Copa Argentina Title.
 The champions was automatically qualified to the Copa Ganadores de Copa, but Boca had already qualified to 1970 Copa Libertadores, so the runners-up, Atlanta, took place in the competition.